GNOME/libsoup/docs/reference/server-howto.md

 Then call [method@MessageBody.append] (or [method@MessageBody.append_bytes]) on
 `msg->response_body` with each chunk of the response body as it becomes available, and call [method@MessageBody.complete] when the response is complete.
-After each of these calls, you must also call [class@Server.unpause_message] to cause the chunk to be sent.
+After each of these calls, you must also call [method@Server.unpause_message] to cause the chunk to be sent.
 (You do not normally need to call [method@Server.pause_message], because I/O is automatically paused when doing a `chunked` transfer if no chunks are available.)